 Step #3: Turn on The Lake Pump

-We continue pumping for an hour to an hour and a half to fill the tank.
+We continue pumping for an hour to a half to fill the tank.

 Step #4: Remember to Set the Overflow Alarm (aka The Air Raid Siren)

 Fortunately, we have an overflow alarm on the water tank of our off the grid water system.
 That thing is capable of waking the dead.
-It’s there to remind you that you're near the top of the holding tank, to prevent overfilling it.
+It reminds you that you're near the top of the holding tank to prevent overfilling it.

 Step 5: Keep the Glycol Pump Running.....

-So this is the awesome off the grid water system we have that allows us to pump water all year round.
+So this is the awesome custom off the grid water system we have that allows us to pump water all year round.
 One thing to note is that we used to have to set the house power to run straight from the generator when running the pump.
-That was before we switched from a 12-volt battery system to a 24-volt system and that is a different story again.
+That was before we switched from a 12-volt battery system to a 24-volt one, which is a different story again.